microsoft/mu_feature_config/SetupDataPkg/Docs/PlatformIntegration/SoftwareComponentOverview.md

 `ConfApp` is a UEFI application that replaces traditional UI application to display basic system information and provide minimal functionalities, including updating system configuration data.

+`ConfProfileMgrDxe` is a DXE driver that validates and enforces the active configuration profile in MFCI Customer Mode.

 For more general background about the steps necessary to integrate the configuration modules, please review the [Platform Integration Steps](PlatformIntegrationSteps.md).